 The following chart, based on the data provided by Statista, helps paint a better picture of how income is distributed in the United States according to the percentage of households holding specific income brackets:

-The following table will give readers more insight into how the real US median income has changed for households over the last couple of years:
+The following table will give readers more insight into how the real US median income has changed for households since 1997:

 |Year||Real Household Income (Median)|

 Numerous factors have either a direct or indirect impact on the average income of Americans.
-For this article, we will mention the main factors that influence the income at the individual’s level, rather than macroeconomic factors that influence the national income grid, according to statistics on the average American income.
+For this article, we will mention the main factors that influence income at the individual level, rather than macroeconomic factors that influence the national income grid, according to statistics on the average American income.

 As you might expect, some jobs pay more, whereas some pay less.
-For instance, information technology (IT) employment generally offers higher salaries than other popular domains.
-The median pay for an IT worker is estimated at $75,000–100,000, whereas the median pay for a person working in the educational market is $50,000–75,000.
+For instance, information technology (IT) generally offers higher salaries than other popular domains.
+The average pay for an IT worker is estimated at $75,000–$100,000, whereas the average pay for a person working in the educational market is $50,000–$75,000.
 Therefore, there are industry averages for each niche of work.

 Experience and skill are some of the best-known factors that influence national income averages.
 Entry-level salaries are generally lower.
-Despite this aspect, pay increases flatten out following 15 years of experience, unless employees manage to be promoted to managerial positions.
-When analyzing American average wage in the IT market, employees with 20+ years of experience made roughly $140,000 per year in 2017, whereas those with less than 5 years of experience made less than $80,000.
+Despite this aspect, pay increases flatten out following 15 years of experience unless employees manage to be promoted to managerial positions.
+When analyzing American average wages in the IT market, more specifically the UX professionals, it has been found that each year of experience adds about $2,700 to the average salary.

-The mean: It takes all US-based income and divides it based on the people who have reported their earnings (your standard average).
+The mean: It sums up all the income and divides it by the number of people who have reported their earnings.
 The issue here is that, like in most of the world’s countries, there is massive income inequality, meaning that people who earn a lot of money tend to drive the averages up.

-The Median: It represents the point at which 50% of people make more, and 50% of people make less — it’s better suited for determining a country-wide average.
+The median represents the point at which 50% of people make more and 50% of people make less — it’s better suited for determining a country-wide average.

-Similarly, a good salary depends on the area where you live.
-For instance, for those living in the San Francisco area, $100,000 per year might be considered average.
-On the other hand, a $50,000 average yearly income is good enough for people living in more rural areas.
-Therefore, we can use this information to state that a good salary in the urban area ranges from $70,000–150,000, whereas a good salary in rural areas ranges from $50,000–$80,000.
+Similarly, a good salary depends on the area you live.
+For instance, $100,000 per year might be considered average for those living in the San Francisco area.
+On the other hand, a $50,000 average yearly income is good enough for people living in rural areas.
+If we have to give an approximation, a good salary in the urban area ranges from $70,000–150,000, whereas a good salary in rural areas ranges from $50,000–$80,000.
 Of course, the median household income also varies considerably.